devstream-io/devstream/docs/quickstart_en.md

 curl -o variables-quickstart.yaml https://raw.githubusercontent.com/devstream-io/devstream/release-0.6/examples/variables-quickstart.yaml
 ```

-Remember to open the varFile and modify all values to your own.
+Remember to open the varFile(`variables-quickstart.yaml`) and modify all values to your own.
 Pay attention to the meaning of each item to ensure that it is what you want.
 For other plugins, checkout the "Plugins" section in our [doc](https://docs.devstream.io) for detailed usage.

 > This config file uses two plugins, one will create a GitHub repository and bootstrap it into a Golang web app, and the other will create GitHub Actions workflow for it.